Paisa people: Economy

 The Paisa Region coincided with the important economic centers of Colombia like the Metropolitan Area of Medellín (textile, industries like appliances, automobiles and chemicals, services like health care and fashion); the Colombian Coffee-Growers Axis in agriculture and other economic activities like flower growing, cattle, gold and coal mines, tourism and others.

 Culture

 Language

 The way Paisas speak Spanish, also known as Antioquean Spanish, is distinctive within Colombia.
-Paisas are said to speak Spanish fast and soft.
+Paisas are said to speak Spanish slow and soft.
 They have many local and regional expressions that are opaque even for other Colombians.
 From the rural Paisa dialect, a popular urban version called Parlache developed.